knocklabs-interview-exercises/pair-interview/part-one/README.md

 - The `jobs.json` file contains all of the jobs to be processed
 - The jobs may not be in order, but will need to be processed in order
-- There may be duplicate jobs that should be removed
+- There may be duplicate jobs that should be removed before they can be processed

 ## Part 2: Building our delivery services